Akuli/jou/README.md

 ```

 Note that usually you would import [`stdlib/list.jou`](stdlib/list.jou) instead of implementing this yourself.
+The implementation in `stdlib/list.jou` is slightly more complex than the above example,
+but still far more readable than standard libraries of most other programming languages.

 For now, Jou is great for writing programs that don't have a lot of dependencies.
 Here are things I have written in Jou: